Skip to main content

 Organizational Hierarchy

 You need to understand the system's structure.
 Which hospitals belong to the system?
 Which outpatient clinics?
-Which physician groups are employed vs. affiliated?
+Which physician groups are employed vs. Affiliated?
 How many beds?
 How many employed physicians?
 What specialties do they operate?

 This data exists across multiple sources: AHA annual surveys, CMS provider enrollment files, the NPI registry (Type 2 organizational NPIs), state licensing records, and the system's own website.
 No single source gives you the complete picture.
 You need to merge them.